zytric/raj/_posts/2020-07-14-stop-continue.md

 You need to find and accept your bad activities as bad.
 Stopping them will probably bring you a better outcome than continue with it.
 A lottery-winner will probably think buying a lottery ticket was a good idéa, while it statistically would be stupid.

 ## When to stop?
 As a former sky-diver I once asked my mentor.
 If my altimeter stops working or I can't read it, how long time can I freefall before I pull my parachute?
-I mean hanging in the sky at 4000 meters seems to be a risk in it self.
+Hanging in the sky at 4000 meters seems to be a risk in it self.
 My mentor replied.

  > You are running your at your full speed against a wall full of razor sharp nails.
 Someone turns of the light.
 How long will you continue before stop?

 It's an intersting anecdote.
 If I am watching TV everyday.
 How long time will it take before something bad happens?
-When will I lose health?
-When will I lose my relationship?
+When will I lose health? when will my relations suffer?
 When will I fall behind at work from it?
 You will not know.
 But.
 If you continue to fall, you will probably face a consequence.
 I will give you another sky-dive quote.

 > The only hard-part of sky-diving, is the ground.